North Oxford, Maine: 1944 B-17 crash

+North Oxford was the site of Maine's second-deadliest military plane crash.
+(Note: The second-deadliest plane crash, of any type, to occur in Maine was Downeast Airlines Flight 46 in 1979, which claimed 17 lives.)
+The crash site now includes a memorial marker and is a popular hiking destination.
+A similar memorial, located 100 mi to the south, marks the site of Maine's deadliest plane crash, the South Portland A-26 Invader crash.
+Through coincidence, both crashes occurred on the same day—July 11, 1944.

-North Oxford was the site of Maine's second worst military plane crash.
-A Boeing B-17 Flying Fortress bomber was flying from Nebraska to Dow Field in preparation for a trans-Atlantic flight to participate in the World War II strategic bombing of Europe.
-The bomber apparently became lost in thunderstorms around North Oxford which may have damaged the plane's radio.
-Local residents heard the bomber wandering through the overcast in searching circles for more than an hour before it crashed 500 feet below the summit of Deer Mountain in the southeastern corner of Parkertown Township.
+The North Oxford crash was a Boeing B-17 Flying Fortress bomber (s/n 44-38023) flying from Nebraska to Dow Field in Bangor, Maine, in preparation for a trans-Atlantic flight to participate in the World War II strategic bombing of Europe.
+The crew apparently became lost in thunderstorms around North Oxford, which may have damaged the plane's radio.
+Local residents heard the bomber wandering through the overcast in searching circles for more than an hour before it crashed 500 ft below the summit of Deer Mountain in the southeastern corner of Parkertown Township.
 There were no survivors from the ten-man United States Army Air Forces crew.
-The Deer Mountain crash site now includes a memorial marker and is a popular hiking destination.
-A similar Long Creek Air Tragedy Memorial 100 miles to the south marks the site of Maine's worst plane crash.
-Through coincidence, both crashes occurred on the same day—July 11, 1944.